qamatic/mintleaf/doc/source/index.html.md

 ![Mintleaf](/images/mintleaf.png)

-# Connection Context and Queries
+# Connection Context & Queries

-## Connecting to database
+## Connecting to a database

-In order to connect to a database, you would need jdbc url, username and a password.
+In order to connect to a database, you would need minimum three things - JDBC url, username and a password.

-### Usage

 ```java
      import static org.qamatic.mintleaf.Mintleaf.database;